 There are many myths and misconceptions about abortion.
 Some are based on beliefs from the past when abortion was illegal and ‘backyard’ procedures carried considerable risks.

-If you do find that you need additional support, please let your abortion provider know, as some providers may be able to provide follow-up support or refer you to an appropriate support service.
+If you find that you need additional support, let your abortion provider know.
+They will either provide follow-up support or refer you to an appropriate support service.

 Where to get help

 - 1800 My Options – Victoria’s sexual and reproductive health information and phoneline service Tel.
 1800 My Options (1800 696 784)

 - Family Planning Victoria – comprehensive sexual and reproductive health services for people of all ages Tel.
 1800 013 952 or (03) 9257 0100